Love, Chunibyo & Other Delusions

 Love, Chunibyo & Other Delusions! (中二病でも恋がしたい!, Chūnibyō demo Koi ga Shitai!), also known as Chū-2 for short, is a Japanese light novel series written by Torako, with illustrations provided by Nozomi Ōsaka.
 The work won an honorable mention in the Kyoto Animation Award competition in 2010, leading the company to assume its publication starting in June 2011.
-The series follows a high school boy named Yūta Togashi, who tries to discard his embarrassing past grandiose delusions, until he meets a girl named Rikka Takanashi, who exhibits her own signs of chūnibyō syndrome.
-As their relationship progresses, Yūta and Rikka form a club called the Far East Magical Napping Society Summer Thereof with classmates Shinka Nibutani, Kumin Tsuyuri, and Sanae Dekomori, who each have their own unique delusional behaviors.
+The series follows Yūta Togashi, a high school boy who tries to discard his embarrassing past grandiose delusions.
+However, he meets Rikka Takanashi, a girl who exhibits her own signs of eighth grader syndrome.
+As their relationship progresses, they form a club called the Far East Magical Napping Society Summer Thereof with classmates Shinka Nibutani, Kumin Tsuyuri, and Sanae Dekomori, who each have their own unique delusional behaviors.

-A 12-episode anime adaptation by Kyoto Animation aired in Japan between October 4 and December 19, 2012, with six six-minute Lite episodes streamed on YouTube.
+A 12-episode anime adaptation produced by Kyoto Animation aired in Japan from October to December 2012, with six six-minute Lite episodes streamed on YouTube.
 The anime is licensed by Sentai Filmworks for release in North America.
-An animated film was released in September 2013, and a second anime season, Love, Chunibyo & Other Delusions -Heart Throb-, aired between January and March 2014.
-A second animated film featuring a new story, Love, Chunibyo & Other Delusions!
-Take on Me was released in 2018.
+An animated compilation film was released in September 2013, and a second anime season, Love, Chunibyo & Other Delusions -Heart Throb-, aired from January to March 2014.
+A second animated film, Love, Chunibyo & Other Delusions!
+Take on Me, was released in 2018.

 Plot

 Yūta Togashi is a boy who, during junior high school, suffered from "chūnibyō", believing that he possessed supernatural powers and calling himself the "Dark Flame Master", therefore alienating himself from his classmates.
 Finding his past embarrassing, Yūta attempts to start off high school where he does not know anyone, free from his old delusions.
 This proves to be difficult, however, as a delusional girl in his class, Rikka Takanashi, learns of Yūta's past and becomes interested in him.

 As the plot progresses, Rikka becomes more attached to Yūta, who, despite finding her delusions irritating and embarrassing, accepts her.
 He helps Rikka with a number of things, including founding and maintaining her club and tutoring her.
 The club in question, the "Far-East Magical Napping Society – Summer Thereof", also includes current chūnibyō Sanae Dekomori; former chūnibyō Shinka Nibutani; and the constantly sleeping Kumin Tsuyuri.
 When Yūta joins Rikka on her summer vacation, Yūta learns that two years prior, Rikka's father, to whom she was very close, died unexpectedly due to a terminal illness, causing her to fall into her delusions.
-After Yūta agrees to help Rikka search for the "Ethereal Horizon" (不可視境界線, Fukashi Kyōkaisen), which she believes will lead her to her father, she becomes romantically interested in him and vice versa.
+After Yūta agrees to help Rikka search for the "Ethereal Horizon" (不可視境界線, Fukashi Kyōkaisen), which she believes will lead her to her father, she becomes romantically interested in Yūta and vice versa.